Seed Treatments: Questions that Emerge When Plants Don’t

 Possibly.
 In certain fields with a history of soybean seedling blights such as Phytophthora root rot, higher rates of metalaxyl or mefenoxam may be required.

-If a disease, is fungicide resistance the issue?
+If a seedling disease is to blame, and the fungicide rate was correct, is fungicide resistance the issue?

-Environment, variety genetics, and agricultural practices can have a significant impact on fungicide seed treatment efficacy.
-If the targeted planting date is early or conditions are very cool and wet, seed treatments may not be enough to protect against cer tain pathogens.
-Additionally, seed treatmentsonly protect seeds and seedlings for approximately 3 weeks after planting, depending on product and disease.
-If environmental conditions conducive to disease do not occur until after that time and on a susceptible variety, a farmer may see disease and think the seed treatment is to blame, despite the fact that seed treatments have a limited window of activity.
+Field environment conditions can have a significant impact on fungicide seed treatment efficacy.
+If the targeted planting date is early or conditions are cool and wet, seed treatments may not be enough to protect against certain pathogens, especially if emergence is slow/delayed.
+Additionally, seed treatments generally only protect seeds and seedlings for approximately 3 weeks after planting, depending on the product and the pathogen.
+If environmental conditions conducive to disease do not occur until after the initial 3-week time period on a susceptible variety, a farmer may see disease and think the seed treatment failed.
+It is always good to remember that seed treatments have a limited period of activity after planting.

 What else can be done in combination with seed treatments to manage seedling diseases?

-Fields with a severe history of seedling blight may need extra management tactics, which should include planting resistant cultivars, improving drainage, reducing compaction, and avoid planting before heavy rains.
-No one strategy will completely manage a particular seedling blight.
-Therefore, farmers are encouraged to incorporate an integrated approach to managing seedling blights.
-For example, by combining tile drainage, genetic resistance, AND seed treatments, a farmer may observe better seedling blight management and improved stand establishment compared to using seed treatments alone.
+Fields with a severe history of seedling diseases may need to combine seed treatments with other management tactics, including improving drainage, longer crop rotation, reducing compaction, and avoiding planting before heavy rains or into cold soils.
+No single strategy will completely manage a particular seedling disease.
+Therefore, farmers are encouraged to incorporate an integrated approach to managing seedling diseases.
+For example, by combining tile drainage, genetic resistance, AND seed treatments, a farmer may observe better seedling diseases management and improved stand establishment compared to using seed treatments alone.

 Resources